Possession of Alcohol by a Minor

 Subsequent Offense Penalties

-Possession of Alcohol by a Minor with a prior conviction is classified as a First Degree Misdemeanor.
+Possession of Alcohol by a Minor with a prior conviction is a First Degree Misdemeanor.

 If convicted of Possession of Alcohol by a Minor with a prior conviction, a judge can impose any combination of the following penalties: